JosephCHS/JosephCHS/README.md

 # Hi there! 👋

-I'm Joseph Chartois, a French data scientist and Python developer.
+I'm Joseph, a French data scientist and Python developer.
 Welcome to my GitHub profile! 🚀

 ## About Me